Skip to main content

 CLI vs Python API:

-Environment Variable Precedence: .env variables always override values set in OmniServeConfig.
+Environment Variable Precedence: environment variables always override values set in OmniServeConfig.

 OmniServe is perfect for deploying agents as microservices, webhooks, chatbots, or any HTTP-accessible AI capability.